Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Empirical Design

 \subsection{Experimental Context}

-The experimental context aims to answer our RQs from the last sub-section and compresses a set of datasets, trained models, and a set of testbeds to apply our approach.
+To answer research questions, we designed an experimental framework comprising a collection of datasets, trained models, and testbeds to evaluate \approach.

-\textit{Datasets and Training Models.} For evaluating our metrics on traceability recovery we pretrained our models by varying the preprocessing type, the vectorization type, and the pertaining dataset.
-The preprocessing type could be a conventional unsupervised tokenizer based on NLTK\cite{bird-loper-2004-nltk}, bpe8k, or bpe32k.
-Both BPE encoders, bpe8k, and bpe32k are subwords units from SentencePiece tokenizer \cite{sentencepiece}.
-The vectorization technique is skip-gram for \wv and paragraph vector bg of words (pv-bow) for \dv.
-The pretraining dataset was performed with CodeSearchNet for Java and Python\cite{husain2019codesearchnet}, and the Wikipedia set\cite{tensorflowWikipediaDataset}.
-The embedding size was 500 and epochs were 20 for each model.
+\textit{Datasets and Training Models.} To evaluate our metrics for traceability recovery, we pretrained our models while varying three factors: the preprocessing strategy, the vectorization technique, and the pretraining dataset.
+The preprocessing strategy was one of a conventional unsupervised tokenizer based on NLTK~\cite{bird-loper-2004-nltk}, bpe8k, or bpe32k, where bpe8k and bpe32k are subword units produced by the SentencePiece tokenizer~\cite{sentencepiece}.
+For vectorization, we used the skip-gram for \wv and the bag-of-words (pv-bow) vector of the paragraphs for \dv.
+Pretraining was conducted on CodeSearchNet for Java and Python~\cite{husain2019codesearchnet} and on the Wikipedia dataset~\cite{tensorflowWikipediaDataset}.
+All models used an embedding size of 500 and were trained for 20 epochs.

-\textit{Testbeds.} We use seven system testbeds, six from public sources and one collected by a Cisco Intern. \libest\cite{libest} is an open-source project maintained by Cisco. \libest includes traceability links between requirements and test cases in C (req2tc). \itrust, \etour, and \smos are widely recognized CoEST datasets for the use case to source code traceability (uc2src).
-The Event-Based Traceability dataset \ebt links English requirements to Java code, while \albergate focuses on traceability between Java classes in a hotel management system. \tabref{tab:datasets} summarizes the datasets, including artifact counts and traceability links.
+\textit{Testbeds.} Our evaluation spans eight system testbeds, seven obtained from public sources, and one collected internally by an intern. \cisco is a proprietary Cisco Systems dataset, not a public benchmark. \cisco was obtained through a confidential research collaboration, and its ground-truth trace links were created by actual Cisco engineers linking real pull requests to the production source files they modified.
+Because the underlying pull requests and source files are confidential, we report only aggregated, derived measurements, available in our online appendix~\cite{RepoTraceXplainer24}. \libest~\cite{libest} is an open-source project maintained also by Cisco, contains traceability links between requirements and test cases written in C (req2tc). \itrust, \etour, and \smos are widely adopted CoEST datasets that target use-case-to-source-code traceability (uc2src).
+The Event-Based Traceability corpus, \ebt, links English-language requirements to Java implementations, while \albergate concerns traceability among Java classes in a hotel management system.
+Finally, \dronology captures requirements-to-source-code links for an Unmanned Aerial System~\cite{dronology}.
+A summary of all datasets, including artifact counts and the number of traceability links, is provided in \tabref{tab:datasets}.